 Better Senator than Student

-In 1969, after the assassinations of his brothers Jack and Robert, he became the youngest-ever majority whip in the U.S. Senate and the leading candidate for the Democratic presidential nomination.
-Chappaquiddick took him right out of the presidential campaign.
+In 1962, shortly after his brother became President, he took his first job ever when he was elected to his brother’s United States Senate seat at age 30.
+In 1969, after the assassinations of Jack and Robert, he became the youngest-ever majority whip in the U.S. Senate and the leading candidate for the Democratic presidential nomination.
+He probably would have been elected President of the United States, but he hosted a party on the island of Chappaquiddick, and after the party, he was driving 28-year-old Mary Jo Kopechne back to her hotel when he missed a turn and drove off a bridge.
+Kennedy, a married man, left the scene and did nothing to rescue her.
+The next morning, police found the submerged car with Kopechne’s dead body inside.
+He was charged only with leaving the scene of an accident, but the scandal took him right out of the presidential campaign.
 In 1982, he was divorced from his wife of 24 years, Joan Bennett Kennedy.
 In 1992 he married D.C. lawyer Victoria Reggie and had two more children, Curran and Caroline Raclin.

 The Mass General neurosurgeons are among the most famous in the world and they felt that the tumor had already spread too far for him to benefit from surgery.
 The Duke surgeons recommended surgery and Kennedy decided to follow their advice.
 On June 2, 2008 the Duke surgeons operated on Kennedy for three and a half hours.
 They declared that the operation was successful and that Kennedy should experience no permanent nerve damage.
 Soon afterward, he gave a very emotional speech supporting Barack Obama for President at the Democratic Convention in Denver, Colorado.

 Ted Kennedy had horrible lifestyle habits.
-He did not exercise and was morbidly obese.
-He often drank too much alcohol which is a known carcinogen.
+He did not exercise and was obese.
+He often drank too much alcohol, which is a known carcinogen.
 Eight months before the brain tumor was found, doctors removed plaques that were blocking the left carotid artery leading to his brain.
-This means that his diet was horrible, his exercise program did not exist, and he ate way too much food.
-As far as I could check, he ate a diet that was heavy in red meat and sugar.
+His diet appears to have been unhealthful and heavy in red meat and sugar.
 He took medication to lower his high blood pressure and statins to lower cholesterol.

-A person who suffers his first seizure over age 60 is at high risk for a brain tumor.
+A person who suffers a first seizure after age 60 is at high risk for a brain tumor.
 Other symptoms include headaches and changes in behavior, personality or temperament.

 February 22, 1932 – August 25, 2009